Skip to content

 Stage one

-When you make a formal complaint, we will pass your complaint to the relevant service who will investigate and respond within 10 working days.
+When you make a formal complaint, we will pass your complaint to the relevant service who will investigate and respond within 10 working days from our acknowledgement.

-If you have received a response and/or update and you are still dissatisfied, you can ask the Corporate Customer Service team to look at your concerns at stage two of the complaints process (Chief Executive stage).
+If you have received a response and/or update and you are still dissatisfied, you can ask the Corporate Customer Service team to look at your concerns at stage two of the complaints process.

-The Corporate Customer Service team will consider your complaint and, if necessary, carry out an independent review on behalf of the Chief Executive.
-You can expect a response within 20 working days.
+The Corporate Customer Service team will consider your complaint and, if necessary, carry out an independent review.
+You can expect a response within 20 working days from our acknowledgement.

 These investigations are carried out at the discretion of the principal complaints officer who will make a decision based on: